9-day Costa Rica Pacific Coast Volunteer Trip

 Price includes:

-• all meals from dinner on Day 1 through breakfast on Day 9 is included.
+- All meals from dinner on Day 1 through breakfast on the final day

 Price does not include: